Churches

 Harrington parish church

-On 10 February 1737/8, James Howcot of Howcoot (i.e. Holcot) married Anne Ekins (formerly Satchwell) at Harrington.
+Amongst the many outsiders who married at Harrington were James Howcot of Howcoot (i.e. Holcot) and his second wife Anne Ekins (who were both widowed) on 10 February 1738/9.
 James' first wife, Mary Ward, had been buried at Brixworth on 5 July 1737.

 Return to top